HelomValentim/buttons_custom_streamlit/README.md

 ## Usage

 Import the functions and use them in your Streamlit app.
-All custom button functions maintain the same parameters as ```python st.button: ```
+All custom button functions maintain the same parameters as ``` st.button: ```

 ```python
 import streamlit as st